louis-tru/quark/README.md

 - **AASide** is the fast geometric edge-band path.
 It remains useful for hairlines, text, and simple edges where a slightly wider perceptual edge ramp looks better than strict area coverage.
-- **CAPA** (Coverage Area Pipeline Anti-Aliasing) is the newer Metal-class compute path for filled color/image/gradient paths.
+- **CAPA** (Coverage Area Pipeline Anti-Aliasing) is the compute path for complex filled paths on Metal/Vulkan-class backends.
 It batches path draws, bins edges into tiles, computes area coverage, plans ordered tile layers, and composites front-to-back to avoid the background seams that appear when adjacent primitives are antialiased independently.
+Metal is the established runtime path; Vulkan command encoding is implemented and remains under broader runtime validation.
 - **Clip, image, gradient, blend mode, render target, and readback paths** remain integrated with the Canvas state model.
 Expensive or stateful operations may flush a CAPA batch when they cannot be represented inside the